armican/debearsivi.github.io/_posts/2018-04-11-11-Nisan-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/-A7T9H-b9SpkiRoS4QjyBRZEYvPW6RUNVljVHsJ7F0o.jpg?s=a18696616cbf12ff68c154361f361d5a frameborder=0>
 - entry_name: |
+    TIL Coca-Cola was sued by a consumer protection agency for misleading health claims regarding VitaminWater, which contains 33 grams of sugar per bottle.
+Coca-Cola's defense was that no consumer could reasonably be misled into thinking VitaminWater was a healthy beverage.”
+  entry_id: 8b71uo
+  entry_content: |
+    null
+- entry_name: |
     I’m half the woman I was last year and I feel 100 lbs lighter.
   entry_id: 8b3s43
   entry_content: |